devasudanT/volume-project/README.md

 ## 🙏 Acknowledgments

-- Built with Next.js 14 and Firebase
+- Built with Next.js 14
 - Styled with Tailwind CSS
-- Deployed on Vercel